 This simple cheese is easy to make but can be hard to find in stores.
-We often make this to go in the Pasta with Ricotta and Chard Pan Sauce when we need to use up milk before it expires.
+We often make this to go in the Pasta with Ricotta and Chard Pan Sauce when we need to use up milk before it spoils.

 Fresh Ricotta Cheese